datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-pro-guide.md

 ## Overview

-If you are using the NANO RTK Receiver Pro with a base station for RTK high-precision work, keep the following items ready:
+This guide shows how to use the NANO RTK Receiver Pro with a base station for RTK high-precision positioning.

+Before you start, make sure you have the following items ready:

 - NANO RTK Receiver Pro
 - GNSS antenna for RTK